top of page

 BG Yellow.png

-Wild Life Ranch
+at Wild Life Ranch

-Our educational systems are broken and going to speech therapy, occupational therapy, play therapy, mental health providers, and social groups is not working to support our kids to learn life skills and build community.
+Our educational systems are broken, and going to speech therapy, occupational therapy, play therapy, mental health providers, and social groups is not working to support our kids to learn life skills and build community.
 We don't need more providers, more appointments, more intake forms, and more stress to try to make it on time to our appointments.
-Our kids need learning environments that allow them to work the way they are wired to build life skills and engage in real world learning and work.

-Learning happens everywhere, especially with like minded friends and leaders who understand.
+Learning happens everywhere, especially with like-minded friends and leaders who understand.
 We need an environment that invites autonomy while providing specialized, neuro-affirming support that doesn't try to fix our kids because they are not broken.

 Why This Community Exists